-However, most of these habitable surfaces are actually used for agriculture, some for urban concentrations.
-These urban areas sometimes count more than 5000 inhabitants per km2 (50 inhabitants per ha).
+(50 inhabitants per ha).
 Urban areas are most interesting to us if we would like to compare metropolises, conurbations, towns, districts, neighbourhoods and so on.
-Going on systematically with a http://www.census.gov/ipc/www/world.html the interval boundaries 1-10-50-100 into 500-1000-5000 in the legend of Fig. 884, the legend units of highest density would become invisible on the scale of the map.
+Going on systematically with the interval boundaries 1-10-50-100 into 500-1000-5000 in the legend of Fig. 893, the legend units of highest density would become invisible on the scale of the map.
 Moreover, the intervals are not equal.
 That means the shown pattern is accidental.
 The pattern is changing by the choice of intervals.
 They are chosen to produce the most striking pattern, but if population grows, the chosen intervals may become insufficient to see any pattern.
 Moreover, on an urban scale we are most interested in subdivisions between 1000 and 10000.
 So, changing scale to visualise details we have to skip the lowest densities calling them 'tare'.